-- Legal abuse is also called legal bullying
+- Legal abuse is also called legal bullying or litigation abuse

 - It happens when someone uses the law or legal threats to scare and control you

 - Legal abuse can be a form of domestic and family violence

 - If you or someone you know is experiencing legal abuse, you can contact 1800RESPECT on 1800 737 732 or through the online chat.

 Legal abuse, also called legal bullying or litigation abuse, happens when someone uses the law or legal threats to control and scare you.
 There may be a pattern to the behaviour that happens again and again.
 Sometimes other types of abuse are going on at the same time.
 If this kind of abuse is being used to scare and control you it may be domestic or family violence.

 Courts and legal processes are there to help us solve hard problems.
 However, sometimes people use the law to scare others, wear them down, or stop them moving on with their life.
 It is common to find dealing with legal issues stressful, but they should not be used to scare and control you.